Lucie Havlíčková

 Lucie Havlíčková (born 13 March 2005) is a Czech tennis player.

-She has career-high rankings by the Women's Tennis Association of 196 in singles and 313 in doubles, achieved July 2023 and October 2025, respectively.
+She has career-high rankings by the WTA of No. 183 in singles, achieved in September 2026, and No. 101 in doubles, also reached in September 2026.

 Havlíčková made her WTA Tour main-draw debut at the 2021 Prague Open, where she received wildcards into the singles and doubles tournaments.

 Havlíčková won both the 2022 French Open girls' singles and doubles titles.